 As far as swelling, with upper eyelid surgery the area between the crease and the eyelid margin, is an area where swelling can linger for several months, but does progressively get better.
 There is usually a little less swelling with non-incisional compared to incisional eyelid surgery.

-One Eye Smaller than the Other Treatment (Asian Eyelid)
+How to Fix One Eye Smaller than the Other (Asian Uneven Eyelids)

 Dr. Amiya Prasad is a Board-certified cosmetic surgeon and Fellowship-trained oculofacial plastic and reconstructive surgeon.
-He has been in practice in Manhattan, NYC and Long Island for over 20 years.
+He has been in practice in Manhattan, NYC and Long Island for over 25 years.
 Helping people with their eyelids especially when it comes to more advanced eyelid procedures such as Asian eyelid surgery has been a very big part of his practice.
-Follow the link to view the upper eye lift surgery before and after photos of his patients.
+Follow the link to view double eyelid surgery before and after gallery.